Aberdeen, Scotland, United Kingdom: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types G. Make sure to get the necessary kind.
-The majority of adapters on sale are just plugs and require your electronics to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should work in most areas.
+A plug adapter that supports outlet types G. Take care to choose the right type.
+The majority of adapters available online are simply plug changers and require your devices to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be appropriate for most areas.

-If you go to Union Terrace Gardens, you're likely to do a lot of walking.
+If you go to Union Terrace Gardens, you will do a lot of walking.
 These are a must:

 Visiting Aberdeen, Scotland in the United Kingdom during December requires careful planning, as the weather can be unpredictable and typically cold.
 December is part of the winter season in Scotland; temperatures may range between 3-7°C, with frequent rain and possibly even snow.